-It is clearly shown in published research, that artificial outdoor lighting affects the ecology over the entire food chain.
+It is clearly shown in published research, that artificial outdoor lighting affects ecology by disrupting food webs.
 Although the actual mechanism for this disruption is not always clear, this does not weaken the evidence for the damaging impact of artificial light on the ecosystem and the need to minimize it.